JPWDEN/jumpcloud/README.md

 - `/hash/{ID}` responds to the caller with the ID number if it has been less than 5 seconds since the hash was initiated.
 If more than 5 seconds have passed, the endpoint will respond with the SHA512 hashed password encoded in Base64.

-Request:  curl -v localhost:8080/hash/2
+Request:  `curl -v localhost:8080/hash/2`
 Response with less than 5 seconds elapsed time since /hash was called:
-2
+`2`

 Response with 5 seconds or more of elapsed time since /has was called:
-ZEHhWB65gUlzdVwtDQArEyx+KVLzp/aTaRaPlBzYRIFj6vjFdqEb0Q5B8zVKCZ0vKbZPZklJz0Fd7su2A+gf7Q==
+`ZEHhWB65gUlzdVwtDQArEyx+KVLzp/aTaRaPlBzYRIFj6vjFdqEb0Q5B8zVKCZ0vKbZPZklJz0Fd7su2A+gf7Q==`

-- /stats takes no parameters and responds in JSON format with an object containing the total number of *successful* hash requests and the average response time of those requests.
+- `/stats` takes no parameters and responds in JSON format with an object containing the total number of *successful* hash requests and the average response time of those requests.
 Average is measured in microseconds.

-Request:  curl localhost:8080/stats
+Request:  `curl localhost:8080/stats`
-Response: {"total":2,"average":73}
+Response:
+`{"total":2,"average":73}`

-- /shutdown initiates a graceful shutdown of the server.
+- `/shutdown` initiates a graceful shutdown of the server.
 This includes blocking the processing of any subsequent calls to the other endpoints, and a 5-second grace period for all endpoints to finish responding.

-Request: curl localhost:8080/shutdown
+Request: `curl localhost:8080/shutdown`
 Response:
-Shutting service down
+`Shutting service down`

 # Additional packages
 Two additional packages were written to support the processing that takes place in the server